Sage-Bionetworks/Genie/README.md

 ## Dependencies

+This package contains both R, Python and cli tools.
 These are tools or packages you will need, to be able to reproduce these results:
 - Python 3.7 or higher
     - `pip install -r requirements.txt`
 - [bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html)
+- R 4.0.2 or higher
+    - `renv::install()`
+    - If you have trouble installing synapser, follow instructions [here](https://r-docs.synapse.org/#note-for-windows-and-mac-users)

 ## File Validator